jamesuanhoro/minorbsem/paper.md

 ## Software with similar functionality

 The Mplus package [@muthen8] is also able to estimate Bayesian models that account for the influence of minor factors.
-And while Mplus is able to estimate a very large number of model configurations, the user has to specify the size of the influence of minor factors manually which can lead to inadequate uncertainty estimates for parameters of interest [@uanhoro_modeling_2023].
+Mplus can estimate a large number of model configurations, but it requires users to manually specify the size of the influence of minor factors, which can lead to inadequate uncertainty estimates for parameters of interest [@uanhoro_modeling_2023].
-Moreover, Mplus is not a free software option.
+Additionally, Mplus is not a free software option.

 `LAWBL` [@LAWBL] is an R package with similar functionality.
 LAWBL accommodates more data types than minorbsem e.g. binary data models are available.
 However, LAWBL only estimates CFA models and